Skip to main content

 Comparing Intel Core Embedded CPUs: 15W vs 35W vs 65W

-Intel are widely known as the industry leader for CPUs protected by an embedded roadmap.
-The Intel Core CPUs part of the embedded roadmap available in 15W mobile variants and 35W or 65W desktop variants.
+Intel industrial PCs are renowned for their long-term availability, making them a popular choice for edge computing applications requiring reliable and sustainable technology solutions which would remain available for 10-15 years.
+Protected by Intel’s embedded roadmap, Intel CPUs for industrial applications are available in 15W mobile variants and 35W or 65W desktop variants.
 The embedded CPUs are easily distinguished against commercial CPUs as they finish with the letter ‘E’ at the end of their part number.
 Each of the Intel Core CPUs found across the i3, i5, i7 and i9 range have their own benefits and drawbacks when being deployed in industrial applications.

 Intel Core 35W CPUs